InAbsencia/inabsentia.io/README.md

 In the most basic sense, you run a local server through Jekyll where you can modify your site to your liking.
 This is done through the `jekyll` and `bundler` gems.
-When you are happy with your result, you can deploy it to your server or github pages for example.
+When you are happy with your result, you can deploy it to your server or github pages.

 # tl;dr